artemkv/artemkv.github.io/algorithms.md

 ## Runtime analysis

-- Big Theta notation is about **bounding** the curve of a running time of the algorithm as a function of the input size N
+- Big Theta notation is about **bounding** the curve of a running time of the algorithm as a function of the input size `N`
 - `Big Theta of N^2` means that the running time of the algorithm as a function of the input size is a curve that can be bound **above AND below** by the curve `g(N)=c*N^2`
-- Meaning, there exist such constants `c1` and `c2` that the running time curve lays strictly between `c1*N^2` and `c2*N^2`, starting from input size `N` > some `n`
+- Meaning, there exist such constants `c1` and `c2` that the running time curve lays strictly between `c1*N^2` and `c2*N^2`, starting from input size `N > some n`
-- We need the condition `N > n` because sometimes, at very small inputs, the curve may wiggle outside of the boundaries, but we are not really concerned about that (e.g. a line bounded by 2 other straight but non-parallel lines)
+- We need the condition `N > n` because sometimes, at very small inputs, the curve may wiggle outside the boundaries, but we are not really concerned about that (e.g. a line bounded by 2 other straight but non-parallel lines)
 - The actual running time curve can be something like `3+5N+2.5N^2`, if expressed in the number of instructions (and the actual time 1 instruction takes will depend on the hardware!), but we are only interested in the bounds
 - Big O notation is about the worst case analysis, i.e. the upper bound on the worst possible ("unlucky") input
 - The upper bound should be a useful upper bound, meaning the lowest one.
-You might claim every algorithm is bounded by N^999999 but that's useless
+You might claim every algorithm is bounded by N^999999, but that's useless
 - Similarly, Big Omega is about the lower bound, i.e. the best case analysis

 ## Greedy

 - Maximize 1 step ahead
-- The performance of a greedy algorithm depends on a selected greedy heuristics (what you maximize on)
+- The performance of a greedy algorithm depends on a selected greedy heuristic (what you maximize on)

 ## Divide & conquer